JAMelendezD/HowToGraph/README.md

 ## Pymol

 I have written a short script to create 3 dimensional functions and vizualise them using pymol.
-This can be very useful since all the advantages from pymol can be used on the graphs such as different representations, color and ray tracing.
+This can be very useful since all the advantages from pymol can be used on the graphs such as different representations, color (linearly scaled so that 0 is the minimum value) and ray tracing.

 For this to work you will need to install pymol: